Celtics News: Jayson Tatum Talks About Lakers Legend Kobe Bryant And Adopting Mamba Mentality

 — INQUISITR Sports (@InquisitrSports) August 24, 2018

 Jayson Tatum didn’t give any specific information about his workout with Kobe Bryant.
-But as of now, Tatum’s No. 1 priority this offseason is building strength.
+But as of now, Tatum’s number one priority this offseason is building strength.
 Improving his physique will enable him to facilitate better ball control.
 It will also increase his chance of surviving the 82 regular season games without suffering major injuries.

 After working out with him, Kobe Bryant became more aware of Tatum’s superstar potential.
 The NBA Hall of Famer even questioned why the Lakers didn’t use the No. 2 overall pick to acquire Tatum in the 2017 NBA Draft.
 With the things he is currently doing right now, there is no doubt that Tatum is taking the right path to becoming a superstar in the league.
 Successfully addressing the areas he needs to improve will make him more useful for the Celtics next season.

-As of now, the Celtics are the top favorite to fully dominate the LeBron James-less Eastern Conference in the upcoming 2018-19 NBA season.
-If Jayson Tatum and other Boston’s young players mesh well with Kyrie Irving and Gordon Hayward, it will not be a surprise if the Celtics become a huge threat to the reigning NBA champions, Golden State Warriors, next season.
+As of now, the Celtics are the favorite to fully dominate the LeBron James-less Eastern Conference in the upcoming 2018-19 NBA season.
+If Jayson Tatum and Boston’s young players mesh well with Kyrie Irving and Gordon Hayward, it will not be a surprise if the Celtics become a huge threat to the reigning NBA champion Golden State Warriors next season.